palhart/Big-Data-Project-2/data_processing/README.md

 # Big-Data-Project-2

 ## Overview
-This project demonstrates a comprehensive data cleaning and processing pipeline for an e-commerce dataset using PySpark.
+This project demonstrates a comprehensive data cleaning and processing pipeline for a dataset using PySpark.
 The pipeline includes the following key steps:

 1. **Data Processing and Cleaning**:
    - Handling missing values